 I found using the Eye-Gaze gave me the opportunity to share my humor and connect with people and ideas.
 Before I had my Eye-Gaze computer I was able to go online, but I wasn’t able to type nearly as fast.
 For example, I could only “Tweet” about 3 times a day using the Clicker because it used to take me about five minutes to write one sentence.
 Using the Eye-Gaze computer is my access to the world, because I am non-verbal people can’t readily understand me face to face.
 Connecting online allows me to communicate and create my community.
 I have been able to get myself and my personality out there, away from the physical barriers I have.
 I sussed out pretty quickly that social media was a way for me to partake in a social life a lot more.
 Facebook is a great medium for friends and family to keep in touch.
 They see what I’m doing and enjoying and I can see what they are up to.
 I use Facebook mostly to have chats to people, especially friends from school.
 My Gmail is used like any email account.
 To send and reply to messages, pictures and jokes and to subscribe to organisations.
 It is also how my Dad & I connect when I’m not staying at his house, I also use the Gmail chat feature too.
 My favorite form of social media is Twitter, it is truly a global community.

-Being in contact with people I admire in NZ like Dai Henwood and Jeremy Corbett from TV’s 7 Days led to me meeting them in person.
+Being in contact with people I admire in New Zealand like Dai Henwood and Jeremy Corbett from TV’s 7 Days led to me meeting them in person.
 I even created a Twitter account for my followers to keep up to date with this major event in my life such as my spinal surgery in April 2013, you can find it here.
 Along with favorite actors and comedians, I have also connected with some of my favorite musicians like Jon Foreman the lead singer of Switchfoot.
+Another band I really link is Anberlin, I got lucky when the lead singer, Stephen Christian did a live video on Facebook, where he sang a song just for me!
+You can find it here.
 I don’t feel like I’ve done anything different to any other Teenagers in reference to getting onto Twitter and Facebook.
 I’m just an ordinary person to other people on Social Media.
 The benefits of using the Internet for me is I communicate with people who I wouldn’t be able to otherwise, because of my disability.
 As you can imagine, there aren’t many computers like mine in New Zealand, and not many people who can fix problems when they happen, when mine breaks down, I’m isolated from my social media community.

 I am now finished my school years and making plans for my future.
-I would like to continue developing my IT and business skills with a Polytechnic course and internships.
+I would like to do motivational speaking (presentations) with my life story.
 With my passion for Social Media, I’d like to work helping businesses develop their profile in this medium.
 Using my technology, I am able to use my skills to create an online presence for organisations.
 So in summary being able to access social media has been life changing.
 I am not isolated from my community of family and friends, my world has expanded and I am part of a global community where my disability is not a factor.